arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 **Option A.** Read documentation for deprecated packages, write a ton of code for conversion, validation, testing and wiring.
-Add documentation, make presentations about CLI logic and neat places of using CLI, get promoted to Senior CLI architect, make presentations.
+Add documentation, make presentations about CLI logic and neat places of using CLI, get promoted to Senior CLI architect, give talks and interviews.
 Some junior in your company discovers *option B* and ruins your career.

 **Option B**.

-Don't try to build large parsing machinery to handle all cases, and just use code to parametrize calls:
+Don't try to build large parsing machinery to handle all cases, and just **use code** to parameterize calls:

 ```bash
 python -c "